Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 description: "How to set up your developer environment for Azure Service Operator v2"
 ---

+We support a number of different approaches to ASO development.

+- Dev Container with VS Code on Linux
+- Dev Container with VS Code on Windows
+- Docker on Linux
+- CLI on Linux
+- CLI on MacOS

+Each of these is described in a different section below.
+See also the [troubleshooting](#troubleshooting-repo-health) sections below for help with common problems.

 ## Dev Container with VS Code on Linux

 Use these steps if you've checked out the ASO code into a Linux environment (_including_ WSL 2 on Windows).
 We've found this to be the best performing option.